kroune/kroune.github.io/README.md

 * Play with friends on your device
 * Play against bot
 * Play online against real people
+* Play online
+* View and fight for the place in the leaderboard

 ## [nine-mens-morris-server](https://github.com/kroune/nine-mens-morris-server)

-RESTful backend for android app, which uses ktor and exposed
+backend for the app, uses ktor and exposed

 ## [nine-mens-morris-app-kmp](https://github.com/kroune/nine-mens-morris-app-kmp)